April 16 - April 18, 2026

 Break; Exhibits Open

-Instead of our traditional Poster Slam, residents and junior faculty from National Initiative X teams and other AIAMC member-institutions will share innovative approaches taken in the following areas: AI, Professionalism, Professional Identity Formation, and others that support our Annual Meeting theme.
+Instead of our traditional Poster Slam, residents and junior faculty from National Initiative X teams will share innovative approaches taken in the following areas: AI, Professionalism, Professional Identity Formation, and others that support our Annual Meeting theme.
+The top storyboards – one from each of the four cohorts – will be selected on-site by National Advisory Council (NAC) members.
+The four presenters will share their storyboards in rapid, ten-minute presentations, and will be awarded a free meeting registration to NI X Meeting Four.
+You will definitely want to stay until the end of the meeting to see who is chosen….might it be someone from your home institution?